aiming-lab/GRAPE/README.md

 ---

-## Training OpenVLA model via Trajectory-wise Preference Optimization(TPO)
+## Training VLA model via TPO-LoRA

-In this section, we discuss training OpenVLA model via Trajectory-wise Preference Optimization(TPO), which is recommended if you do not have sufficient compute to fully TPO a 7B-parameter model.
+In this section, we discuss training OpenVLA model via Trajectory-wise Preference Optimization(TPO).
 The main script for LoRA training is `finetune.py`.

 Below we show an example of how you can train the main OpenVLA-SFT checkpoint ([`openvla-7b`](https://huggingface.co/openvla/openvla-7b))